28 FEBRUARY 2025

 Senior Managing Director, Director of Portfolio Management

-The Franklin India Fund was launched in 2005.
-I am the lead manager, supported by Anand Radhakrishnan, Murali Yerram and Arya Sen, who contribute ideas to the portfolio.
-We draw stock ideas from company recommendations made by our team of 11 analysts based in India.
+The Franklin India Fund launched in 2005.
+I am the lead manager, supported by Murali Yerram and Arya Sen, who contribute ideas to the portfolio.
+We draw stock ideas from company recommendations made by our India-based analysts.

-Our research analysts conduct a rigorous quantitative and qualitative analysis of businesses to determine their growth potential, competitive position, risks and catalysts for value recognition.
+Proprietary fundamental research is the foundation of our process.
+Our analysts conduct rigorous quantitative and qualitative assessments to evaluate growth potential, competitive positioning, risks and catalysts for value recognition.

-The fund aims to achieve long-term capital growth by principally investing in companies of any size, located or predominantly performing business in India.
+The fund aims to achieve long-term capital growth by investing in companies of any size that are either based in India or generate most of their business there.

 Investors are beginning to take note of India as a pivotal player in emerging market equities.
 Let’s take a closer look at some of the big picture themes driving inflows into India mutual funds and India ETFs